-In the wake of a natural disaster—like Hurricane Harvey, Irma, or Maria, or the California wildfires of 2017—there are certain foreclosure protections, like a moratorium, depending on what entity owns or guarantees your mortgage loan.
+In the wake of a natural disaster—like a hurricane or wildfire—you might qualify for certain foreclosure protections, like a moratorium, depending on what entity owns or guarantees your mortgage loan.
 Generally, you can qualify for a moratorium if you have an FHA, Fannie Mae, Freddie Mac, or VA loan and you meet specific criteria.

-If your loan isn't one of these types, you should be aware that borrowers with any type of loan may qualify for financial relief from the Federal Emergency Management Agency (FEMA).
+If your loan isn't one of these types, you should be aware that borrowers with any type of loan might qualify for financial relief from the Federal Emergency Management Agency (FEMA).
 Also, loan servicers sometimes offer relief options, like forbearances or modifications, to affected homeowners.

 The U.S. Department of Housing and Urban Development (HUD) often provides a 90-day moratorium on foreclosures of FHA-insured home mortgages following natural disasters, so long as the property was directly affected by the disaster and you don't have other resources, like insurance settlements, to help you catch up.
 For example, HUD granted a 90-day moratorium after the California wildfires in 2017.

 You're generally eligible for a foreclosure moratorium if you are in one of three following basic groups:

 In some cases, FHA offers loan modifications and forbearances to borrowers who went through a disaster and are struggling to make their mortgage payments.
 And, in February 2018, FHA introduced a Disaster Standalone Partial Claim option to help struggling borrowers start making mortgage payments again without a payment shock.
 This option puts up to 12 months of missed mortgage payments into an interest-free second mortgage.
 The second loan becomes due and payable when the borrower sells the home or refinances.
 To qualify for a Disaster Standalone Partial Claim, you must meet certain eligibility requirements.